Tips to Visit Auschwitz from Krakow

 Even so, if you decide to take the tour, try not to dwell on the most lurid details or rooms, put your child in context before you go and explain what happened in the least dramatic way possible.
 If you go with a baby stroller, you will be able to access practically the entire field except for smaller rooms of reduced size, where the stroller will have to stay outside for space reasons.

-6. Don't miss the documentary at the visitors' center
+6. Don't miss the documentary on the visitor center

-Even if at first you don't feel like watching a documentary because you prefer to go directly to explore the real places in the field, I assure you that it is worth it.
+Even if at first you don't feel like watching a documentary because you prefer to go directly to explore the real places of the camp, I assure you that it is worth it.
 It is very short (it lasts about 15 minutes) and will put you in context of everything you are going to see next.

 It is a brief introduction but it contains real images of the camp and its prisoners, their way of life, a summary of the history of the formation of the camp... in short, highly recommended.